mekmiotek/oneliners/README.md

 # PowerShell Utilities and Commands

-A collection of useful PowerShell commands organized by category, all in one code block.
+A collection of useful PowerShell 1 liners (mostly).

 ```powershell
 # Windows Program Management